google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 What does “programming paradigm” mean?
   * It is a style of programming; object-oriented programming is one particular style that organizes data into objects within classes.

-Sometimes when the data structures available are not complex or specialized enough, you need a class to hold your data!
+Sometimes when the data structures available are not complex or specialized enough, you need a class to hold your data.

 Let's consider an example where a teacher wants to create a program where they can keep track of students' grades.
   * Wants a way to hold the following values: name, student ID, and grade